 materials from sanction under trade rules.

-Robert Bovenschulte, president of the American Chemical Society, is
+Robert Bovenschulte, president of the American Chemical Society,

-several scientific papers from Iran.
+English several scientific papers from Iran.

 Are book burnings next?